fabioCollini/LifeCycleBinder/README.md

 }
 ```

-The `MyLifeCycleAware` must implement `LifeCycleAware` interface, the class
+The `MyLifeCycleAware` class must implement `LifeCycleAware` interface, the class
 `DefaultLifeCycleAware` can be used to override only some methods:

 ```java